lando/core/examples/tooling/README.md

 lando word-engine --random 1 --service l337-node "this is actually a phrase" | grep "this is actually a phrase" lando lonely-bird

+# Should be able to run multiline tooling commands on all sapis
+lando word-imported --word larrybird | grep "larrybird is the word" lando word-imported --service l337-node --word larrybird | grep "larrybird is the word" lando word-imported --service lando4 --word larrybird | grep "larrybird is the word"

+# Should be able to use multiline wrapped scripts on all sapis
+lando word-wrapped --word larrybird | grep "larrybird is the word" lando word-wrapped --service l337-node --word larrybird | grep "larrybird is the word" lando word-wrapped --service lando4 --word larrybird | grep "larrybird is the word"

+# Should be able run mutliple multiline command on multiple services regardless of sapi
+lando all-the-words | wc -l | grep 3

 # Should be able to run multiple commands on multiple services
 lando env